TerryEbdon/RSTS/README.md

 prevent the tape from being rewound.
 I work around this by copying the files to a scratch disk, a 28 MB RK07, and building from disk.

-This script takes about 13 minutes to run, on a 10 year old 32-bit windows 7 laptop.
-It creates two log files, one of the simulator's debug output and a second using PuTTY to log all interaction with RSTS.
+This script takes about 13 minutes to run, on a 10 year old 32-bit Windows 7 laptop.
+It creates two log files, one of the simulator's debug output and a second using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) to log all interaction with RSTS.

 At script completion you have a working system with a minimal set of system programs.
 You'll be logged into [1,2], the system library account.
 If that's